ALexeyP0708/php_proxy_object/README.md

 Action handlers for a specific member are created similar to action handlers for all properties.
-The exceptions are the "invoke" and "iterator" actions. they only apply to the observable object or class.
+The exceptions are the "invoke"? "toString" and "iterator" actions. they only apply to the observable object or class.

 Example: